MinaProtocol/mina/src/app/website/posts/scans.markdown

 ## Conclusion

 We were able to take advantage of parallelism and other properties of our system to materialize this general “periodic scan” problem of combining data streaming in online fashion which as we described doesn’t limit throughput at all, has optimal latency characteristics, and is succinct.
-With this data structure, Coda is free to take advantage of succinctness to offer a high-throughput with no risk of centralization!
+With this data structure, Coda is free to take advantage of succinctness to offer a high-throughput with no risk of&nbsp;centralization!

 In a future blog post, we’ll talk about instantiating this parametric structure with concrete parameters and how we instantiate our infinite core machine model by farming work out to the network.
 We’ll also talk about the optimization problem we have for choosing how to fill out these trees with completed work.